SPIRE

 NAME READY STATUS RESTARTS AGE

-The Ingress-gateway pod and data plane containers will only reach Ready if a corresponding registration entry is created for them on the SPIRE Server.
-Then, Envoy will be able to fetch cryptographic identities from SPIRE.
-See Register workloads to register entries for services in your mesh.
+The Ingress Gateway pod is Ready since the corresponding registration entry is automatically created for it on the SPIRE Server.
+Envoy is able to fetch cryptographic identities from SPIRE.

 Zip